Skip to main content

 info

 PurgeTSS is a toolkit for building mobile apps with the Titanium framework.
-It adds practical utilities to speed up styling and reduce repeated setup work.
+It adds practical utilities for styling and setup work.

 It includes utility classes, icon font support, an Animation module, a simple grid system, and the shades command for generating custom colors.

-If you build UI-heavy screens, PurgeTSS helps you move faster without hand-writing long TSS files.
+If you build UI-heavy screens, PurgeTSS keeps you from hand-writing long TSS files.

 What it does: